-C. Clinical Potential and/or Plan - Limited to one half page
+3. Clinical Potential and/or Plan - Limited to two (2) pages.

-An explanation of (i) how clinical practice and treatment of human diseases, conditions or injuries will be advanced by the proposed research; (ii) how the proposed research may contribute to new medical treatments or interventions; and/or (iii) how the proposed research will translate prior research results into new medical therapies or test new therapies in human patients, and the projected timeline for accomplishing such clinical application(s).
-This section is required for all Applications.
+An explanation of (i) how clinical practice and treatment of human diseases, conditions or injuries will be advanced by the proposed research; (ii) how the proposed research may contribute to new medical treatments or interventions; (iii) A summary of the research progress must be included if the Research Project (defined below) is related to the technology previously funded by MSCRF; (iv) how the proposed research will translate prior research results into new medical therapies or test new therapies in human patients, and the projected timeline for accomplishing such clinical application(s).